kettlebell-wiki/kettlebell-wiki/wiki/getting_started.md

 ## Coaching / Personal Training

 Although we cannot make specific recommendations on people, we recommend anyone interested in kettlebell training to spend some time with a trainer and/or kettlebell coach.
 This can be done in-person or virtually.
-There are many great coaches who hang out in this subreddit.
-Although we do not allow for explicit self-promotion, we encourage folks to reach out to coaches privately and get coaching from someone they’ve interacted with here in the community.

 ### Hardstyle Coaching (Dragondoor, StrongFirst)